bryancsouza/COPL-oop-25/data/faq.md

 ### I found a mistake in the course material or in a programming exercise

-We would be very grateful if you'd let us know through the course support channels or via email to course maintainers at ohjelmoinnin-mooc@helsinki.fi.
+The creators of the course would be very grateful if you'd let them know through the original course support channels or via email to course maintainers at ohjelmoinnin-mooc@helsinki.fi.
 Thank you!

 ### Why doesn't TMC show all parts of the course?
 How can I download the next part's exercises?